Idaho Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Ada County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Ada County that you need to transfer you would only need to order our forms once for all of your properties in Ada County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Ada County you only need to order once.

 A transfer of real property in Idaho can be made by warranty deed.
 This type of real estate deed is customary in this state for transfers of real property.
 There are no statutory forms in Idaho for warranty deeds.
 The use of the word "grant," when used in a deed, implies the following covenants of warranty: (1) that previous to the execution of the conveyance, the grantor has not conveyed the same property, or any right, title, or interest therein to any person other than the grantee; and (2) that the estate is, at the time of execution of the deed, free from encumbrances done, made, or suffered by the grantor or any person claiming under him (55-612).
 The covenants in a warranty deed are not limited to the time the grantor owned the property; rather, the covenants extend back to the property's origins.